-Cook's Notes for Maple Sugar Shortbread
+Cook’s Notes

 I have included a range of salt to add to the shortbread.
 I (personally) find 1/2 tsp. not quite salty enough, so I use 3/4 tsp. with the unsalted butter.
 Your taste may vary.
 Probably best to start with 1/2 tsp. and see.
-Also note that if you actually use salted butter with this recipe, you will want to reduce the added salt by 1/4 tsp.
+Also note that if you use salted butter with this recipe, you will want to reduce the added salt by 1/4-1/2 tsp.

 Shortbread cookies are ones that actually get better and develop more flavour as they age.
-Freshly baked, they are lovely, but as they sit, they really develop a depth of flavour, so don't hesitate to pop these in a cookie tin and enjoy them over a couple of weeks.
+Freshly baked, they are lovely, but as they sit, they really develop a depth of flavour, so don’t hesitate to pop these in a cookie tin and enjoy them over a couple of weeks.
+So don’t hesitate to make ahead.
+Store in a cookie tin or airtight container.

 Ingredients

-- 2 cups all-purpose flour
+- 2 cups all-purpose flour, spooned and levelled

 - 1/4 cup rice flour

-- 1/2 - 3/4 tsp fine salt (less if using salted butter)
+- 1/2 - 3/4 teaspoon fine salt, if using salted butter reduce to 1/4-1/2 tsp.

 Instructions